sccn/sccn.github.io/workshops/Online_EEGLAB_Workshop.md

 requires the ability to manipulate EEGLAB data structures in Matlab.
 Because of time constraints, we will NOT provide an introduction to the Matlab language.
 Instead users need to familiarize themselves with Matlab prior to the workshop.
-Users of Matlab 7: We recommend running the following demos and reading the following help sections.
+New users of Matlab: We recommend running the following demos and reading the following help sections.

 In the Matlab help, you should perform the first 3 tutorials (Matlab